jgallaway2011/ClickyGame/README.md

-# Welcome to Clicky Game: Traverl Edition!
+# Welcome to Clicky Game: Traveler Edition!
 React App Memory Game
 Clicky Game is a simple react app memory game.
 The users goal is click all images once without clicking each moe than one time.
 Enjoy!